Clubs, Organizations, Events

 Regional Science Olympiad

-Contestants from area schools use their problem-solving skills and knowledge of scientific concepts in 45+ events throughout the day, including hands-on experiments and demonstrations.
+Contestants will use their problem-solving skills and knowledge of scientific concepts.
+There will be 45+ events throughout the day, including hands-on experiments and demonstrations.

-The students prepare for this event during the school year and are tested on biology, earth science, chemistry, physics, and technology concepts.
+Preparation for this event occurs during the school year.
+Students are tested on biology, earth science, chemistry, physics, and technology concepts.

-Science Olympiad is an international nonprofit organization devoted to improving the quality of science education, increasing student interest in science, and providing recognition for outstanding achievement in science education by both students and teachers.
-This past year more than 7,400 secondary schools participated in Science Olympiad tournaments.
+Science Olympiad is an international nonprofit organization.
+They are devoted to improving the quality of science education.
+They aim to increase student interest in science.
+Both students and teachers are provided recognition for outstanding achievement in science education..
+More than 7,400 secondary schools participated in Science Olympiad tournaments this past year.